Message revocation gives the sender the ability to recall a sent message at any time.

 Mailock is able to effect true message revocation as it uses a challenge question to confirm the recipients identity before granting access to the message; regardless of the recipients email program settings or the devices being used.

-A Sender is able to fully revoke a message, its content and attachments by simply setting the revoke switch in the Outlook add-in or mobile App.
+A Sender is able to fully revoke a message, its content and attachments by simply setting the revoke switch in the Outlook add-in.
 See the article How do I revoke a message? for details.

 Even if the recipient has previously successfully opened a message, once it is revoked by the sender, any future attempts to open it will be blocked.